apchavan/go-youtube-downloader/README.md

-# go-youtube-downloader
-Command line app to download YouTube videos.
+Command line app to download videos with YouTube URLs.